Social protection of the business manager

 However, the officer must meet the following conditions:

-- He must not have reached the legal retirement age.
+• He must not have reached the legal retirement age.

-- They must have a reduced capacity for work or income of at least 2/3.
+• He must have a reduced capacity for work or income of at least 2/3.

-Rate applicable to RAAM: titleContent top 10 years of the individual entrepreneur | 30% | 50% | 50% + surcharge for third-party care |
+Rate applicable to RAAM: titleContent the best 10 years of the individual entrepreneur

-Situation of the leader | Can work | Cannot work | Cannot work and needs assistance in his daily life for ordinary acts |
+Cannot work and needs assistance in his daily life for ordinary acts

 FYI

-The request must be made using the Form S4150 with one of the following services depending on the place of residence of the officer:
+The request must be made using the Form S4150 with one of the following services depending on the place of residence of the executive officer:

 Who shall I contact